TIERS/ws-lidar-as-camera-odom/README.md

 roslaunch cpu_monitor cpu_monitor.launch poll_period:=1
 ```

-Run python scripts to show CPU and memory usage of our nodes, cpu_mem2.py will print the current mean value of our nodes.
+Run python scripts to show CPU and memory usage of our nodes, cpu_mem2.py will print the current mean value of CPU and memory usage of our nodes.
+If you just use the original raw pointcloud directly to kiss-icp, please set: use_keypoint_pointcloud=False, inside the codes.

 ```
-python3 cpu_mem2.py
+python cpu_mem2.py
 ```

 Play the rosbag